ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   to distinguish the correct response from multiple requests.
   The token value MUST NOT be used for other purposes, such as a TAM to identify the devices and/or a device to identify TAMs or Trusted Components.
+  The TAM should set the expiration term to each token and MUST ignore expired tokens.
-  The TAM MUST expire the token value after receiving the first responce from the device and ignore any subsequent messages that have the same token value.
+  The TAM MUST expire the token value after receiving the first response from the device and ignore any subsequent messages that have the same token value.